 Joanna Gaines Leaving ‘Fixer Upper’?
-HGTV Star Tackles Rumors Of A Skin Care Line And Baby No 5
+HGTV Star Tackles Rumors Of A Skin Care Line And Baby No. 5

 The couple recently announced a new line of lifestyle products with Target.
 The products are centered around the pair’s Magnolia brand and will feature an assortment of home designs.
 It isn’t clear how the new business opportunity will affect Chip and Joanna Gaines’ already packed schedule, but it sounds like they aren’t ending Fixer Upper anytime soon.

-The alleged skin care product is called Derma Folia and supposedly helped with aging.
+The alleged skin care product is called Derma Folia and supposedly helps with aging.
 In addition to Joanna’s comments, an official rep of the couple has come forward and denied her involvement in the company as well.
-Chip and Joanna are currently getting ready for Season 5 of their hit renovation show and it doesn’t sound like they are planning on slowing down just yet.
+Chip and Joanna are currently getting ready for Season 5 of their hit renovation show, and it doesn’t sound like they are planning on slowing down just yet.

 In addition to the skin care rumors, Joanna also put an end to the reports that she’s moving her family to Las Vegas.
 She did, however, admit that there are so many rumors about her life that it is hard to keep track of them all.